 Table of Contents

 The characters are represented using integers in most of the encoding standards.
 Therefore, we can convert the characters to the integers and integers to the characters.
 ASCII stands for American Standard Code for Information Interchange.
 It is a character encoding scheme that we use to represent characters in computer systems.
 In the ASCII system, different characters are given different integer codes.
-For example, “A” is represented by 65, ‘0’ is represented by 48, and ‘a’ is represented by 97.
-Originally there are 128 ASCII characters and we also have special characters included in the ASCII table such as %, $, etc. In this article, we will learn how to convert ASCII value to char in C++.
+For example, A

 In C++, we represent characters using ASCII codes.
 However, the internal ASCII codes are not visible when we store characters into char data type instead we see the character itself.